Blog Layout

 What are they?

-To put it in simple terms, the menisci are shock distributors that sit between the thigh bone (femur) and the lower leg bone (tibia).
+To put it in simple terms, the menisci are the shock distributors of the knee, sitting between the thigh bone (femur) and the lower leg bone (tibia).
 These C-shaped pieces of cartilage are important for dispersing load - when we walk, run, hop, jump and twist – pretty much everything we do.
-They help to stabilise the knee during rotational movement with assistance from ligaments and muscles and improve the area of contact between the bones, which in turn helps the knee move smoothly and in line.
+They help to stabilise the knee during rotational movement with assistance from ligaments and muscles, and improve the area of contact between the bones, which in turn helps the knee move smoothly and in line.
 There is a medial one, and a lateral one, and, REALLY IMPORTANTLY, they have minimal blood supply.
 More about this fact later.

 Finally, they are super important.
 Many years ago, a basketball team was losing a lot of player time to meniscal injuries.
 So, one off season, the team doctor decided to get them removed.